 Carla Rodriguez-Watson, PhD, MPH

 Before her focus on clinical epidemiology, Dr. Rodriguez-Watson devoted more than a decade to developing, enhancing, and evaluating active and passive surveillance systems for the New York City Department of Health and Mental Hygiene (DOHMH), the San Francisco Department of Public Health, and Seattle-King County Public Health.
 She was part of the team that developed the first electronically integrated vital statistics, lead, and immunization registry for the NYC DOHMH, whose jurisdiction included more than 8 million New Yorkers.
 Her work to further develop and evaluate signals generated by syndromic surveillance systems has been published and presented at national conferences.
 This surveillance work was the driving force behind her doctoral research to assess the accuracy of syndromic systems to identify laboratory confirmed pediatric influenza, for which she received a CDC dissertation grant award.
-Dr. Rodriguez-Watson earned her doctoral degree in epidemiology from the University of Washington School of Public Health, her master's degree in Public Health from Columbia University Mailman School of Public Health, and her bachelor's degree from Rutgers University.
-She is currently associate faculty in the Department of Health Policy and Management, Johns Hopkins Bloomberg School of Public Health.
+Dr. Rodriguez-Watson earned her doctoral degree in Epidemiology from the University of Washington School of Public Health, her master's degree in Public Health from Columbia University Mailman School of Public Health, and her bachelor's degree from Rutgers University.